David Bourgeois

 David Bourgeois is a composer, producer, drummer, sound designer, and voice over director from Upstate New York.

 Sound Design and voice over

 Voice Coaches

-Bourgeois is the President and Creative Director of Voice Coaches, a voice-over training company based in Albany, New York.
+Bourgeois is the Founder and CEO of Voice Coaches, a voice-over and communication training company based in Albany, New York.
 Company services include voice-over and communication training as well as voice-over recording and production.

 Television

 Bourgeois has contributed voice-over production and editing services to multiple television projects, including episodes of HGTV's FreeStyle and TLC's While You Were Out.